menu

 Demographics

-The education level of Wesleyville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.30% of adults 25 and older in Wesleyville have a college degree.
+The percentage of adults in Wesleyville who are college-educated is close to the national average for all communities of 21.84%: 17.30% of the adults in Wesleyville have a bachelor's degree or advanced degree.

 The per capita income in Wesleyville in 2022 was $25,255, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $101,020 for a family of four.
 However, Wesleyville contains both very wealthy and poor people as well.